Jahnavi106/Coderbyte/README.md

 # Coderbyte
-A simple StringChallenge by [Coderbyte](https://coderbyte.com/challenges#) Challenge is: if the number N has N consecutive numbers whose value is again N then the code should output "true" .. else "false".
+A simple StringChallenge by [Coderbyte](https://coderbyte.com/challenges#)

+The Challenge is: if the number N has N consecutive numbers whose value is again N then the code should output "true" .. else "false".

 Examples:
 - if